A growing number of tech and SaaS companies around the world are investing in content marketing — and for good reason.

 Writing for people first, search engines second

-Content searchability is an essential factor when writing high-quality SaaS content.
-After all, it’s more likely the case that your ideal customers are typing in their problems on Google to figure out the best solution (which could hopefully be a helpful, informational article from your tech blog).
+High-quality SaaS content is searchable.
+After all, it’s more likely the case that your ideal customers are typing in their problems on Google to figure out the best solution.
+(Which could hopefully be a helpful article from your tech blog).

-Over-optimising for search engines is a common habit among overenthusiastic marketing teams: they forget that it’s a person who’s Googling for a search query in the first place.
-This might just backfire on your efforts, since Google’s now more likely to penalise your site for keyword stuffing, thin or duplicate content or even unnatural sounding language.
+But when you over-optimise for search engines, this might just backfire on your efforts.
+Google’s now also more likely to penalise your site for keyword stuffing, thin or duplicate content or even unnatural sounding language.

-Optimising your content, so it ranks well on search engines is a significant step, but people are going to be buying your products — not search engines (or so we hope).
-The best SaaS content:
+Optimising your content, so it ranks well on search engines goes a long way.
+But in the end, it's still people who are going to be buying your products — not search engines (or so we hope).

 What makes great SaaS content marketing?

-High-quality SaaS content writing is no easy task: you’ve got to ensure a solid base of educational blog posts, articles, case studies and web pages, as well as promote them consistently.
-For promoting your SaaS products, we recommend having a well-balanced mix of:
+Because high-quality SaaS content writingis no easy task: you’ve got to ensure a solid base of blog posts, articles, case studies and web pages, as well as promote them consistently.
+This means:

-- Specialised long-form content to encourage them to take the final step towards making a purchase — particularly content that draws on social proof of your product’s benefits.
+- specialised long-form content to encourage them to take the final step towards making a purchase — especially social proof of your product’s benefits.

-Put together, this can be a daunting task for the under-resourced marketing manager or company founder — but that's why it's so important to get it right.
-The more you invest in creating great SaaS content for your marketing efforts, the better the return on investment and long-term revenue you’ll see over time.
+Put together, this can be pretty daunting for the under-resourced marketing manager or company founder — but that's why it's so important to get it right.
+The more you invest in creating high-quality content for your marketing efforts, the better the return on investment and long-term revenue you’ll see over time.

-If you think you might need an extra pair of hands for your high-quality SaaS content writing needs, we’d be happy to get in touch to see if we could work together.
+So if you think you might need an extra pair of hands for your SaaS content writing needs, get in touch with us.
 Your products deserve no less than the very best.
 Drop a mail to firstname.lastname@example.org to get started.